-Claire is regularly instructed by a number of Police forces in a variety of employment claims, inquests, judicial reviews and general civil claims.
+Claire is regularly instructed by Police forces in a variety of employment claims, inquests, judicial reviews and general civil claims.
 Claire has also been instructed in inquiries involving the police.
-In 2017 she was instructed in the Grainger Inquiry (on behalf of the IPCC) which considered issues relating to the use of firearms, surveillance and intelligence gathering as well as the post incident procedures.
+In 2017 she was instructed in the Grainger Inquiry (on behalf of the IPCC as it then was) which considered issues relating to the use of firearms, surveillance and intelligence gathering as well as the post incident procedures.
 The report was published in July 2019.
-In 2017, she was instructed as a senior junior on the Undercover Policing Inquiry for the Designated Lawyers team on behalf of a number of former SDS officers.
+In 2017, she was instructed as a senior junior on the Undercover Policing Inquiry for the Designated Lawyers team on behalf of over 90 former SDS officers.
 In 2019 she appeared for Thames Valley Police in a 3-week Inquest into the death of Leroy Medford who had concealed drugs on his person when arrested, and subsequently swallowed the drugs whilst in police custody.

 Claire has an excellent grasp of the issues facing police forces, from a practical and working perspective as well as experience of the legal issues.
 Her parents are both former police officers, she chairs her local Ward Panel Safer Neighbourhood Team, and was previously a member of the London Board of Crimestoppers.
 Combined with Claire’s previous experience as a criminal advocate (both prosecuting and defending) in the early stage of her career, she understands the particular challenges currently facing police forces and police officers.
 Claire’s clients comment favourably on her “down to earth approach” and ability to win the trust of police clients at all levels.